What is Patellar Tendonitis? And Sources of Patella Pain

 Patella Tendinitis symptoms can be from specific wear and tear damage, which causes a progressive dynamic of pain and inflammation.
 This is primarily caused by overuse and repetitive motion.

 Or it can have that exact same dynamic of increasing inflammation and pain, just without the tissue damage.
-This is primarily caused by either the early days of overuse and RSI, and/or be due to Patellar Femoral Syndrome.
+This is primarily caused by either the early days of overuse and repetitive strain injury, and/or be due to Patellar Femoral Syndrome.

 If you want to get rid of your Patella Tendonitis pain, you need to deal with one, or both, of those factors.